High Temp Heat Pump...

 I don't know exactly how long it takes to heat up (and to specify I would need to specify conditions) but in very general terms its 24 hours+ for the fabric (walls, floors) properly to heat if its got down to say 10C air temperature inside, although the inside air heats up in perhaps half that time or less.
 I know that because my heat pump was fitted when it was pretty cold and, despite using a 4kW log burner as back up (my house needs 7kW at design temperature), the house got pretty chilly.

 If we go away for a couple of days I might turn the temperature down by 2-3 degrees and turn it back up half a day before we come home.
-We typically don't do long winter holidays and obviously the question doesn't arise in summer.
-But as I say the holiday function on the controller (which almost every heat pump and many boilers feature) allows you to schedule and remote control allows you to override the schedule.
+We typically don't do long winter holidays and obviously the question doesn't arise in summer, but if we did I would probably turn the house temperature down to about 10C.
+As I say the holiday function on the controller (which almost every heat pump and many boilers feature) allows you to schedule and remote control allows you to override the schedule.
 Its just a non-problem and certainly not worth compromising performance the rest of the time for (which I think is the key point here).

 That said nothing particularly wrong with accelerating the recovery after a holiday by increasing the flow temp above the normal value for whatever the OAT is, so long as you don't rely on being able to do that when its very cold outside and thus the heat pump may already be working at or near capacity.
-This probably will cost the same or even more though as it would to raise it slowly.
+This probably will cost about the same or bit more than it would to raise it slowly.

 4kW peak of solar PV since 2011; EV and a 1930s house which has been partially renovated to improve its efficiency.
 7kW Vaillant heat pump.